 The average weight of a 4 cylinder modern aluminum car engine is 200 to 350 pounds (90 to 160 kg), quite much lighter than a v6 or v8 engine.
 If it’s a cast-iron block you can expect it to be slightly heavier than an aluminum engine.

 The design of a diesel engine naturally makes it heavier than a comparable gas motor.
-Diesel engines produce more power than the gas-powered variant, so it needs to be built differently.
+Diesel engines produce more torque than the gas-powered variant, so it needs to be built differently.
 This added durability leads to more weight.

 Fun fact: Diesel fuel weighs more than gas because of the larger molecules.
 It also atomizes differently because of the viscosity and density.
 One gallon of diesel fuel weighs 7.1 pounds, while a pound of gasoline only measures 6.3 pounds.